joinpursuit/AC_4_Web/units/deepdive/lessons/express_2/express_2.md

 ### Development dependencies

-There are a number dependencies that we will be using when created express apps.
+There are a number of dependencies (e.g. modules) that we'll use to create express apps.

 #### `morgan` (Logger)

  One such dependency is [morgan](https://github.com/expressjs/morgan).
-Once installed and set up, morgan will log all incoming requests to the console.
+Once installed and set up, morgan will log all incoming HTTP requests to the console.
 To install morgan, we run the following in the command line:

 ```bash
 npm install --save morgan